 Applying the above formula, I calculate that I should be drinking about 1.6 litres of water daily or about 8 glasses of water, which is the minimum amount.
 And those who are above 70kg, need about 2.3 litres or about 12 glasses of water, which I guess is quite manageable.

 Anyway, I do like the recipes that Ross provides in the site.
-I have already tried one of the alkaline water recipes he provided, using only 2 ingredients that were available in my fridge, lemon (instead of lime) and cucumber, and I find it refreshingly delicious.
+I have already tried one of the alkaline water recipes he provided.
+I used only 2 ingredients that were available in my fridge, lemon (instead of lime) and cucumber, and I find it refreshingly delicious.
 Based on his alkaline food chart, I have prepared dinner for my family consisting of slices of raw cucumber (highly alkaline), raw cabbage (moderately alkaline), half-cooked carrots (mildly alkaline) and grilled chicken (highly acidic) last night.
 Kids were okay with it, and Hubby didn’t have a choice if he wants me to help him with his mild gout.
 Let’s see whether we’ll feel better and more energised in a week’s time. 😀

 Q: Am I Drinking Sufficient Water ?